Cobra Volleyball Coach Profiles

 • Email: email@example.com

-After five years as head volleyball coach of Parkland College, Hastings enters his sixth season with an impressive record of 219-37 (86% winning percentage).
-2013 marked the Cobras best season in fifteen years with an amazing 52-3 record and 2nd place finish at the NJCAA National Tournament.
-Cliff led the Cobras to national tournament appearances in each of his five years with 3rd place finishes in 2009 and 2012 as well.
-In those five years, the Cobras went undefeated in conference play, had 10 players earn NJCAA All-American honors (two All-Americans each year) and numerous region & conference award winners.
+After six years as head volleyball coach of Parkland College, Hastings enters his seventh season with an impressive record of 273-40 (87% winning percentage).
+The previous back-to-back seasons have marked the Cobras best in fifteen years with an amazing 2013 record of 52-3 and 2nd place finish at the NJCAA National Tournament, only to be topped in 2014 with a 54-3 record and same national finish.
+Cliff led the Cobras to national tournament appearances in each of his six years with 3rd place finishes in 2009 and 2012 as well.
+During that span, the Cobras are only one of two NJCAA teams in the country to have advanced to the NJCAA Division 2 National Tournament every year.
+In those same six years, the Cobras went undefeated in conference play, had 12 players earn NJCAA All-American honors (two All-Americans each year) and numerous region & conference award winners.
 Cliff was also honored with Coach of the Year awards for the conference and region multiple times.

 Cliff graduated summa cum laude with a degree in mathematics from Monmouth College where he played basketball, ran track and played on the men's club volleyball team.
 Cliff was an All-Conference middle hitter and both set and hit for adult men’s club teams that finished 5th and 9th at USAV Nationals post-college.
 Cliff's full-time job is as the Director of Sales & Strategic Initiatives at Wolfram Research, Inc overseeing operations in the Americas, Asia and Australia for the company.